 When I worked with students from other countries at the University of Missouri-Columbia back in the late 80s and early 90s, I heard this statistic: Eighty percent of international students don’t step foot inside an American home.
-I had no reason to argue with that statistic, but I’ve spent the years since then trying, in vain, to track down the source.
+I had no reason to argue with that figure, but I’ve spent the years since then trying, in vain, to track down the source.

 Seems that I’m not alone.